Rajasthan

 Spread the love

-Seeing believes.
+Seeing is believing.
 Experiencing is living.
-A good life is when you, apart from performing the daily chores of life, take out time to visit places and see what the nature has left for us exclusively to take a peek into the past and analyze how the people used to live in the age where the cities and states were kingdoms and the emperors used to rule.
-Though we all have read and heard a lot about that period, visiting the places where these kingdoms used to exist and the people used to live is an experience that is above all the excitement that the anecdotes might generate.
-If you believe that visiting such a historical site would be more fruitful than reading or discussing about the same, then the Chittorgarh Fort of Rajasthan is definitely for you.
+A good life is when, apart from performing the daily chores of life, you take time to visit places and see what nature has left for us—exclusively to take a peek into the past and analyze how people lived in an age when cities and states were kingdoms, and emperors ruled.
+Though we all have read and heard a lot about that period, visiting the places where these kingdoms existed and where people lived is an experience that surpasses the excitement that anecdotes might generate.
+If you believe that visiting such a historical site would be more fruitful than reading or discussing about it, then the Chittorgarh Fort in Rajasthan is definitely for you.

 Chittorgarh Fort